department-of-veterans-affairs/vets-design-system-documentation/src/_components/breadcrumb-draft.md

 *If multiple variations of the component exist (eg accordions can have a border or be borderless) use this section to present those variations.
 Include live examples from Storybook.*

-- The breadcrumb for online applications only shows up to the initial page in the form flow.
-It does not continue to track every step/page within the flow.
-In this scenario, forward and backward CTAs should be provided as part of the main content of the form flow as appropriate, and the breadcrumb only provides a link to the beginning of the form.

 ## Usage

 *What does this component do?
 Does the component look or behave differently on small vs. large screens?
 Talk about differences.
 What other details will help stakeholders use this component as you intended?*

 - Breadcrumbs should be based on content hierarchy, not on the user's click path or browser history.
-- The placement of the breadcrumb must be consistent from page to page.
+  - For online applications and forms, the breadcrumb represents the forms's placement within the site hierarchy, it does not track the steps or progress of the form flow.
+In other words, the breadcrumb will only up to show the form as the current page segment, and will maintain that display while the user goes through the flow.
+For navigation within the form flow, forward and backward CTAs can be provided as part of the main content as appropriate.
 - If you use a breadcrumb for one page in a hierarchy, always use a breadcrumb for all other pages within that hierarchy.
 - Always use consistent styling and interactons for the breadcrumb throughout the site, so users do not experience unexpected changes as they navigate through related pages.
 This includes using a consistent character as a separator between segments.
 - Each breadcrumb segment should match the H1 of the corresponding page.